Queso Blanco

 White American cheese can be a smooth and silky substitute to white cheddar cheese but the flavor will be quite different.
 I use it in my Queso Blanco with Chorizo dip and it’s amazing.
 Cheddar cheese is luckily a very easy cheese to find.

-This is a fast recipe so it’s best to prepare all ingredients before you start to cook.
+- First of all, this is a fast recipe so it’s best to prepare all ingredients before you start to cook.

-Storing and Reheating:
+Storing and Reheating

-I do not recommend reheating queso in the microwave!
+- I do not recommend reheating queso in the microwave!
 The best way to reheat it is on stove-top or in the oven.
 You need an even and steady heat.
 On stove-top, reheat queso over medium-low heat just until heated through.
 Make sure to stir often.
-In the oven, reheat it in an oven-safe baking dish or a skillet at 325°, just until heated through.
+In the oven, reheat it in an oven-safe baking dish or a skillet at 325°F, just until heated through.
 (Note that reheating in the oven will take longer.)

-Queso Blanco (No Velveeta!)
+Queso Blanco Dip

 Ingredients